evansaraivanov/wzvbs-madgraph/README.md

 # Instructions

+I highly reccomend people using Windows to set up a linux install or linux virtual machine.

 1. Make sure you have a fortran compiler, like gcc-fortran, and python2.
 For analysis, root or pyroot is usually used in this group.

 2. Install madgraph v2.6.x (https://launchpad.net/mg5amcnlo/+download).
 Extract the files from the tarball to your desired location, and cd into the new directory.
 To start madgraph use